Wednesday, 21 Jan 2026

 The Loch Torr hide offers the chance for some excellent wildlife watching.
-The unstaffed hide sits in an elevated position and is ideal for spotting stags on the open hill, waterfowl down on Loch Torr and possibly a larger bird of prey on the skyline.
+The unstaffed hide sits in an elevated position.
+It is ideal for spotting stags on the open hill, waterfowl down on Loch Torr and possibly a larger bird of prey on the skyline.
 The hide is only a short walk from the entrance to Quinish Forest.

 There are places to eat in Dervaig and Tobermory, where you’ll also find public toilets.